kognetiks/kognetiks-chatbot/README.md

    - If you prefer an embedded chatbot, use `[chatbot_chatgpt style=embedded]`.

 6. **Knowledge Navigator Setup**
-   - To fully utilize the capabilities of Chatbot ChatGPT, go back to 'Settings > Chatbot ChatGPT' and click on the 'Knowledge Navigator' tab.
+   - To fully utilize the capabilities of Kognetiks Chatbot, go back to 'Settings > Kognetiks Chatbot' and click on the 'Knowledge Navigator' tab.
    - Initiate a site scan to allow the Knowledge Navigator to map and understand your site's content.

 7. **Scheduling Knowledge Navigator**